NtuthuzeloNgcemu/Ntuthuzelo/README.md

-# Ntuthuzelo
-Analytical and motivated Information Systems student with interests in Data Analytics, Software Development, and Fintech.
-With growing skills in SQL, Power BI, JavaScript, and Supabase.
-Passionate about building practical technology solutions and using data to improve decision-making and user experience.

 #  About Me:
 Building a Youth-Focused platform called Cynsera focused on connecting people to opportunities and services, while im also learning full-stack Development.<br>Im looking to collaborate on web development projects & intermediate open source collaborations<br>Im looking for help in improving backend architecture, Supabase  integration and improving scalable platform design<br>im currently learning Git/GitHub, Supabase & modern web development workflows.<br>Ask me about web development, platfrom strategy and tech solutions<br>I'm interested in  the intersection of technology, business & human behaviour. i also enjoy solving problems by breaking systems down and understanding how they work.